 Understanding Hoarding

-Hoarders often have complex reasons behind their behavior, which may include:
+Hoarders often have complex reasons behind their behaviour, which may include

 Emotional Attachment: